 11.2 The obligations of confidentiality do not refer to information, which has been publicly announced or which has been known by either party out in the open, or which are required to be made accessible to third parties due to legal, judicial or governmental regulations.

 12. MODIFICATIONS OF TERMS AND CONDITIONS

-12.1 WhatsBroadcast reserves the right to modify its provided services, as well as terms and conditions insofar as respective modifications are necessary in order to display changes, which have not been foreseeable when placing the order and whose non-observance would affect the contractual balance between WhatsBroadcast and the client, especially insofar as WhatsBroadcast (i) is obliged to establish a consensus between the service and the applicable law, especially in case of amendments of the effective legal status; and/or (ii) thereby complies with a verdict or final judgment of authorities against WhatsBroadcast, and/or (iii) needs to adapt the platform due to mandatory technical demands on part of WhatsApp.
+12.1 WhatsBroadcast reserves the right to modify its provided services, as well as terms and conditions insofar as respective modifications are necessary in order to display changes, which have not been foreseeable when placing the order and whose non-observance would affect the contractual balance between WhatsBroadcast and the client, especially insofar as WhatsBroadcast (i) is obliged to establish a consensus between the service and the applicable law, especially in case of amendments of the effective legal status; and/or (ii) thereby complies with a verdict or final judgment of authorities against WhatsBroadcast, and/or (iii) needs to adapt the platform due to mandatory technical demands on part of WhatsApp or other messenger.

 12.2 At no point in time will there be a limitation of the fulfillment of the main contractual obligations on part of WhatsBroadcast when modifying the service.